I have enjoyed gardening for at least 30 years and enjoy sharing my experience with others. Gardening is my time to meditate and unwind.

-Have you ever received or purchased a beautiful blooming orchid and questioned how to care for it?
-I received one from my son for Mother’s Day this year.
+Have you ever received or purchased a beautiful blooming orchid and wondered how to care for it?
+I received one from my son for Mother’s Day one year.
 The orchid bloomed for months, then the blooms all faded.
 I wanted to keep the plant, but I questioned how I would be able to continue growing it and caring for it.
 Because it needed to be kept indoors, I wondered if I had the right conditions to grow it.

 History of Orchids

 There are 15,000–20,000 species of orchids with 110,000 different varieties.
 Orchids date back all the way to the Greek ages.
 Orchids have been touted over the ages to help virility, cure illnesses, and have even been used in love potions.

 No one can deny the beauty of orchids.
 Orchids were at one time considered a flower for the very wealthy.
 By the 18th century, orchid collecting and gardening became a pastime of the rich.

 William Cattley was the first botanist to research orchids.
-Later the name Cattleya was given to orchids naming them after him.
+Later the name Cattleya was given to orchids, naming them after him.

 Common Orchids You Will Find

-There are so many types of orchids, that I can’t list all of them.Listed below are the two most likely you will find.
-Some orchids have large leathery leaves and some have thick grass like leaves.
+There are so many types of orchids that I can’t list all of them.
+Some orchids have large leathery leaves, and some have thick, grass-like leaves.
 Orchids come in many colors and sizes.
-It is up to individual which one you prefer.
+It is up to you to decide which one you prefer.

 A type that grows well outdoors in warmer climates such as southern Florida and California is the Boat Orchid or Cymbidium.
-These orchids bloom only once a year, but put on a profusion of blooms.
+These orchids bloom only once a year but put on a profusion of blooms.

 When Your Orchid Arrives

 If your orchid has been purchased in a store and has cellophane wrap and moss around the plants, remove the moss immediately.
-The roots of the plant need to dry out and the moss won‘t allow it to do that.
+The roots of the plant need to dry out, and the moss won‘t allow it to do that.
 If it just has cellophane around the plant, remove it right away.

 Growers differ in how much light to give an orchid.
 I have mine under a window without much light which helps the leaves to stay a very dark green.
 Some growers say to give the orchids a lot of light which will cause the leaves to be slightly yellow in color.
 They claim this gives more bloom.
 Too much light will burn the plant.
 Buds can also be destroyed by wet rot in this way.
-You have a choice here depending which advice you would like to take.
+You have a choice here, depending on which advice you would like to take.
 I would think a spot that gets a medium amount of light would be best.
-A south window in the winter should be perfect, unless it is drafty.
+A south window in the winter should be perfect unless it is drafty.

 Another good idea is to keep the orchid in a cool place at night.
 My orchid came with directions to water the orchid with an ice cube and let it melt slowly on the surface of the soil.
-Since I don’t always have ice cubes in the house, I water about every 5 days being careful not to water so much that moisture sits in the pot.
+Since I don’t always have ice cubes in the house, I water about every five days being careful not to water so much that moisture sits in the pot.
 Orchids don’t like it too wet and this can cause root rot if water is left standing in the pot.

 Misting the plant is also helpful.
 Since most orchids grow in a moist environment, this is helpful to the plant.